 Spinal facet rhizotomy:

 Diagnostic facet injections or “blocks” are used to confirm the facet joint as the cause of spinal pain symptoms.
-When the spinal facet joint has been determined to be the cause of low back or neck pain symptoms, facet rhizotomy may provide long term pain relief which can last for months or years, such that repeated spinal injections and supplemental pain medications are unnecessary.
+When the spinal facet joint has been determined to be the cause of low back or neck pain symptoms, facet rhizotomy may restore pain relief which lasts for months or years.
 Facet rhizotomy may be performed traditionally with needles or more recently under direct endoscopic vision.
-The facet nerve is located by a low voltage electric current or by direct endoscopic visualization.
-Once the nerve is found, microwave heating or laser heat energy is applied to intentionally damage the nerve and decrease its ability to carry pain signals.
-In selected locations in the back and neck, facet rhizotomy may provide long-term relief of back and neck pain symptoms for years or permanently.
-Rhizotomy is frequently performed in association with spinal stenosis surgery, as the facet joint is nearly always arthritic in stenosis patients.
-Rhizotomy is also known as “neurotomy”, or “facet nerve ablation”.
-The techniques are all similar.
+The facet nerve is located by a low voltage electric current or by endoscopic visualization.
+Once the nerve is found, microwave heating or laser heat energy is applied to the nerve to decrease its ability to carry pain signals.
+Facet rhizotomy is a companion procedure to endoscopic spinal stenosis surgery and provides long-term relief of spinal pain symptoms for years

 What to expect: